 Wondering what to watch after The 100?
 If the post-apocalyptic sci-fi series got you hungry for more grave looks at our future, you're in luck!
-It seems our fascination with survivalist stories of the end times is not coming any time soon, because there are loads of movies and TV shows like The 100.
+It seems our fascination with survivalist stories of the end times is not ceasing any time soon, because there are loads of movies and TV shows like The 100.
 Browse this list for some great recommendations.

 What movies and TV shows have a similar vibe to The 100?
 The Walking Dead is a great TV series that finds a rag-tag group of survivors doing everything they can to adapt to a world dominated by zombie-like creatures known as “walkers.”
 The Leftovers takes place three years after an event known as the "Sudden Departure," in which 2% of the world's population suddenly disappeared.

 Do you have a favorite movie or show like The 100?
-Give your favorite projects a thumbs up and get in on the conversation in the comments section.
+Give your favorite projects a thumbs up, and get in on the conversation in the comments section.

 Falling Skies is an American science fiction post-apocalyptic dramatic television series created by Robert Rodat and executive produced by Steven Spielberg.
 The series stars Noah Wyle as Tom Mason, a former Boston University history professor who becomes the second-in-command of the 2nd Massachusetts Militia Regiment, a group of civilians and fighters fleeing post-apocalyptic Boston following an alien invasion that devastated the planet six months before the events of Season 1.
 The series, a production of DreamWorks Television, is broadcast in the United States on the cable channel TNT and, in Canada, on Super Channel and on Space.
 The series premiered on June 19, 2011.
 On July 18, 2014, TNT ...more on Wikipedia

-#15 on The Best Syfy Original Shows
+#14 on The Best Syfy Original Shows

 Jericho is an American post-apocalyptic action-drama series that centers on the residents of the fictionalized post-apocalyptic town of Jericho, Kansas, in the aftermath of a limited nuclear attack on 23 major cities in the contiguous United States.
 The show was produced by CBS Paramount Network Television and Junction Entertainment, with executive producers Jon Turteltaub, Stephen Chbosky, and Carol Barbee, the show was broadcast in more than 30 countries.
 The show ran on CBS from September 20, 2006 through March 25, 2008.
 It was canceled after its first full season because of poor ratings.
-While a fan campaign was able to convince the network to bring the show back for a seven-episode ...more
+While a fan campaign was able to convince the network to bring the show back for a seven-episode ...more on Wikipedia

 Lost is an American television drama series that originally aired on the American Broadcasting Company from September 22, 2004, to May 23, 2010, over six seasons, comprising a total of 121 episodes.
 Lost is a drama series containing elements of science fiction and the supernatural.
 It follows the survivors of the crash of a commercial passenger jet, flying between Sydney and Los Angeles, on a mysterious tropical island somewhere in the South Pacific Ocean.
 The story is told in a heavily serialized manner.
 Episodes typically feature a primary storyline set on the island, augmented by flashback or flashforward sequences which provide additional insight into the involved characters.
-Lost was ...more
+Lost was ...more on Wikipedia

 Fear the Walking Dead (AMC, 2015) is an American post-apocalyptic horror drama television series created by Robert Kirkman and Dave Erickson, and a prequel to The Walking Dead.
 A dysfunctional, blended family must reinvent themselves by learning new skills and adopting new attitudes in order to survive as civilization collapses around them. ...more on Wikipedia